xpack-dev-tools/aarch64-none-elf-gcc-xpack/README-MAINTAINER.md

 - checkout the branch mentioned in the release notes (like `gdb-12-branch`)
-- identify the commit ID
+- identify the commit ID (search upwards)
-- add a tag like `gdb-12-aarch64-none-elf-11.3.rel1`
+- add a tag like `gdb-12-aarch64-none-elf-12.2.rel1`
 - push the tag to origin
 - check the tag at <https://github.com/xpack-dev-tools/binutils-gdb/tags/>